 Fort Steele Resort & RV Park - Fort Steele, BC.

-Fort Steele is a heritage town, and like many other communities in the region, got its start as a gold rush boom town.
+Fort Steele is a heritage town in the Canadian Rockies, and like many other communities in the region, got its start as a gold rush boom town.
 It is perched along the scenic Kootenay River and abounds with recreational water activities.
-Due to the remoteness of the community, its natural surroundings remain relatively untouched and very beautiful.
+Its natural surroundings remain relatively untouched and very beautiful.
 Wide open fields, lush forests, and majestic views of the mountains can all be found here year-round.

-The community has been deemed a National Historic Site of Canada, and contains many building that have stood since the town’s founding.
-The Lambi House is a perfect example of the communities’ dedication to Canadian Heritage.
-The smell of fresh baking greets visitors to the Lambi House, where the refined domestic skills of yesterday are alive and well.
-Daily activities from spring through fall include laundry, carpet beating, wood-splitting and fire stoking.
-The Barr & Combs Blacksmith Shop, built in 1897, is operating in its original structure much as it did 108 years ago.
+The community has been deemed a National Historic Site of Canada, and contains many buildings that have stood since the town’s founding.
+The Lambi House is a perfect example of the community’s dedication to Canadian Heritage.
+The smell of fresh baking greets visitors where the refined domestic skills of yesterday are alive and well.
+Daily activities in the town from spring through fall include laundry, carpet beating, wood-splitting and fire stoking.
+The Barr & Combs Blacksmith Shop, built in 1897, is operating in its original structure much as it did over 100 years ago.
 Coal is burned in the original forge, and fanned by the original bellows.
 Traditional tools, materials, and techniques are used.
 Demonstrations are conducted two to three times daily on a seasonal basis.

 The Province of British Columbia acquired the site in 1961, and later began the good work of preserving and reconstructing the historic town.
 Today, the Province of BC, along with the Friends of Fort Steele Society, continue this good work preserving and presenting an important part of Canada’s pioneering history.